idhirandar/tailscale-on-proxmox-lxc/README.md

-# Tailscale install guide on proxmox lxc
+# Tailscale on proxmox lxc

 Simple yet effective guide to install tailscale on proxmox lxc conatainer in this demonstration i used Ubuntu 20.4 standard for other distro you can used tailscale offecial [guide](https://tailscale.com/download/linux/oracle-linux-8).